We are often mystified as to why we chase someone who doesn’t seem to care too much about us and who doesn’t put in much effort in return.

-The key here is to stop chasing after people who don’t feel comfortable being adored and chased and instead focus that energy on loving and adoring ourselves more.
+The key here is to stop chasing after people who don’t feel comfortable being adored and chased and instead focus that energy on reciprocated energy that is accepting and loving, or even better, learning to adore and accept ourselves more.

 Otherwise, this continues in a runner/chaser, push/pull dynamic with two people who feel insecure and of little value.
 There is a certain safety to be found in not fully committing to someone, which is why many of us subconsciously choose to either be the rejected or the one who rejects, because in continuing this way we don’t have to risk being vulnerable and opening ourselves up to genuine love.

 Basically, it’s a way of pretending to love without actually loving.
 Ultimately we are manifesting the exact opposite reality of what we actually think we want.

 This is why it is vital to pay attention whenever we engage with someone we feel addicted to, so that our unhealed wounds don’t make our decisions and take control.

 It is essential to stay consciously aware and present at the beginning of any new friendship, meeting, or relationship, so we are aware that the person we are letting into our lives may not be ready for love, and may not have our best interests at heart.
 This is where the saying “love is blind” comes into play, as chemicals cause our emotions to run wild and the imbalance results in illusions and losing perspective.